401(k) Loans: How To Borrow Money From Your Retirement Savings

 Final Thoughts: Is A 401(k) Loan Or A Personal Loan Right For You?

-When it comes to a 401(k) loan versus a personal loan, it’s important that you research and understand the terms, conditions and requirements of both options before deciding which option is best for you.
+With a 401(k) loan, it’s important that you research and understand the terms, conditions and requirements before making a decision.
 You should also ask yourself what the future implications could be if you decide to borrow from your hard-earned retirement savings.

 *Same day funding is available for clients completing the loan process and signing the Promissory Note by 1:00 p.m.
 ET on a business day.
 Also note, the ACH credit will be submitted to your bank the same business day.
 This may result in same day funding, but results may vary, and your bank may have rules that limit our ability to credit your account.
 We are not responsible for delays that may occur due to an incorrect routing number, an incorrect account number or errors of your financial institution.